istio/istio.io/content/en/docs/releases/supported-releases/index.md

 | 1.6             | No                    | May 21, 2020        | November 23, 2020   | 1.15, 1.16, 1.17, 1.18        |                                               |
 | 1.5 and earlier | No                    |                     |                     |                               |                                               |

-## Releases without known Common Vulnerabilities and Exposures (CVEs)
+## Supported releases without known Common Vulnerabilities and Exposures (CVEs)

 {{< warning >}}
 Istio does not guarantee that minor releases that fall outside the support window have all known CVEs patched.